transparentstats/transparentstats-website/README.md

 - [public/](public/): The directory output directory, into which the contents of `content/` (after being compiled) and the contents of `static/` are copited when the website is built. **Do not edit directly**.

+## Deploying

+The deployed version of the website is built automatically by Netlify based on the `master` branch of this repository on Github.
+Therefore, please do not push things to master that you haven't tested :).